xiaohuirong/txt2sub/README.md

 Usage: txt2sub [OPTIONS]

 Options:
-  -f, --file <FILE>        Path to the text file containing subscription links -p, --port <PORT>        Port to listen on [default: 3000] -L, --host <HOST>        Host to listen on [default: 0.0.0.0] -u, --uuid <UUID>        Custom UUID for the subscription URL.
+  -f, --file <FILE>          Path to the text file containing subscription links (Optional if --wireguard is used) -w, --wireguard <WIREGUARD> Path to the WireGuard configuration file (Optional if --file is used) -p, --port <PORT>          Port to listen on [default: 3000] -L, --host <HOST>          Host to listen on [default: 0.0.0.0] -u, --uuid <UUID>          Custom UUID for the subscription URL.
 If not provided, a random one will be generated.
   -t, --template <TEMPLATE>  Path to the Clash config template (optional) -o, --output <OUTPUT>      Path to output the generated Clash config file.
 If specified, the server will not start.
   -h, --help                 Print help (see more with '--help') -V, --version              Print version information
 ```

 ### Example